 The California Department of Transportation (Caltrans) needs to maintain safety on its roads, including during construction in work zones.
 Replacement of pavement delineation with temporary striping and lane shifts during construction often leave behind ghost lines and pavement removal scarring, which can confuse drivers.
-Practices in other countries and testing in three U.S. states indicated that orange temporary delineation can reduce driver confusion and improve worker safety, but this had not yet been tested in California.
+Practices in other countries and testing in three U.S. states indicated that orange temporary delineation can reduce driver confusion and improve worker safety, but this intervention had not yet been tested in California.

 This project assessed the influence of orange pavement delineation in a work zone in Caltrans District 11 in the Interstate 5 (I-5) North Coast Corridor (NCC) Construction Project in San Diego County (Figure 1.1).
-The construction started with standard temporary white striping and then temporary orange contrast striping was added later.
+The work was done in two stages, and in both stages the construction started with standard temporary white striping and then temporary orange contrast striping was added later.
 The different time periods with white and orange temporary striping allowed the researchers to compare driver behavior and evaluate the effectiveness of the orange temporary delineation.
-There were two alternatives used for orange striping with lane lines.
+In stage 1, there were two alternatives used for orange striping with lanelines.
 The southbound (SB) direction had orange preceding white temporary striping (Figure 1.2 left); the northbound (NB) direction had orange along both sides of white striping (Figure 1.2 right).
 The orange contrast with the right edge line, lane drop, and gores was the same in both directions.
+In stage 2, only orange preceding white temporary striping was used.